Team2-DES-Head-Unit/SCS_Integrated_Digital_Cockpit/README.md

 The goals and objectives of the project are as follows:

-1. Execute the Cluster application and the PDC-System in separate Linux virtual domains using a hypervisor.
+1. Execute the Cluster, Head Unit application and the PDC-System in separate Linux virtual domains using a hypervisor.
 2. Transfer ultrasonic sensor data and control results to the Cluster application using an inter-domain communication protocol.
 3. Optimize the system to minimize the overhead and performance degradation caused by hardware virtualization.
 </br>